Studio: Uncork’d Entertainment

 Cast and crew chronicle the behind-the-scenes story of production on Roger Corman’s unreleased “Fantastic Four” film.

-From “Jodorowsky’s Dune” (review here) to “Lost Soul: The Doomed Journey of Richard Stanley’s The Island of Dr. Moreau“ to “The Death of Superman Lives: What Happened” (review here), movies that were never made are a hot topic for Hollywood hearsay documentaries.
+From “Jodorowsky’s Dune” (review here) to “Lost Soul: The Doomed Journey of Richard Stanley’s Island of Dr. Moreau“ (review here) to “The Death of Superman Lives: What Happened” (review here), movies that were never made are a hot topic for Hollywood hearsay documentaries.
 “Doomed: The Untold Story of Roger Corman’s The Fantastic Four” however, is about a movie that actually did get made.
 It’s just that outside of convention circuit bootlegs, no one has “officially” seen it.
 Or at least, they weren’t supposed to.

 In the early nineties, there was still a full decade to go before comic book culture would dominate Tinseltown.
 Goofy guest appearances from Thor on TV’s “The Incredible Hulk” and a live-action “Amazing Spider-Man” series that didn’t include costumed villains conditioned fans to shrug with a “we’ll take what we can get” attitude.
 Disappointing direct-to-video dumps like 1990’s “Captain America” and the Dolph Lundgren incarnation of “The Punisher” solidified this suggestion of setting the superhero-to-screen expectation bar low.